-If you are a group of 4 or more and wish to schedule a class, please contact Barbara Miller at email@example.com or call 413-545-0668.
+If you are a group of 4 or more and wish to schedule a class, or you have other training related questions, please contact Mary Young at email@example.com

 The online training component consists of the CITI training course Working with the IACUC Course plus species-specific course(s).
 CITI courses are a set of modules.
 After each module you are prompted to take a quiz.
 You need to score at least 80% to pass the course.
 Your IACUC animal user training certificate is valid for 3 years from the date you complete the CITI courses.